Vishal1999-33/Detection-and-Recognition-of-words/README.md

 # About

 The purpose of this project was to detect and recognize words from the text images.
 For this purpose Tesseract-ocr was used.
+The input images and their outputs can be obtained in the ORC Images and Outputs folders.

 # What is Tesseract-ocr